Jaeger-LeCoultre Watches

 The Joaillerie 101 is marvelled for its small size.
 Designed in 1928 and taking the title of the world's smallest watch movement, the 101 comprises 98 components that weigh less than a single gram, the calibre 101 has continued to feature in beautiful wristwatches for ladies.
 Queen Elizabeth II wore a Jaeger-LeCoultre calibre 101 wristwatch for her coronation in 1953.

 Jaeger-LeCoultre has a long association with military forces.
-Famously one of the 'Dirty Dozen' manufacturers selected by the British Army do produce watches for the soldiers in World War Two, these pieces remain highly collectable and sell brilliantly at auction.
+Famously one of the 'Dirty Dozen' manufacturers selected by the British Army to produce watches for the soldiers in the 1940s, these pieces remain highly collectable and sell brilliantly at auction.
+Together with Buren, Cyma, Eterna, GranaLemania, Longines, IWC, Omega, Record, Timor and Vertex, Jaeger-LeCoultre were tasked with creating manual wind wristwatches inscribed W.W.W (Watch Wrist Waterproof) to support troops through World War Two.

 The Futurematic was released between 1951 and 1959 as the world's first fully automatic watch.
 It was also the first wristwatch without a crown to the side but flat to the case back, enabling a sleek silhouette.
 As the name suggests, these thoroughly modern watches were groundbreaking at the time and good examples are sought-after by collectors.

 The Memovox, or 'Voice of Memory' watch was released in 1950.
-This timepiece had a striking mechanism allowing for alarms for waking up, appointments etc. In 1956 a Memovox with a calibre 815 became the first self-winding alarm watch.
-Later in 1959, the Memovox Deep Dea was launched with a specific alarm reminding divers to ascend.
+This timepiece had a striking mechanism allowing alarms to be set for waking up, appointments etc. In 1956 a Memovox with a calibre 815 became the first self-winding alarm watch with a chiming hammer mechanism enabling the watch to alert the wearer to a set time, activated by the triangular marker adorning the central dial.
+Later in 1959, the Memovox Deep Sea was launched with a specific alarm reminding divers to ascend.

 The Atmos pendulum was invented in 1928 and patented in 1936-7, this groundbreaking pendulum only requires a variation of one degree in temperature to power the mechanism for two days.
 Described as classical yet avant-garde, the Atmos clocks and watches are highly collectable.
 The Atmos clocks derives energy from both temperature and atmospheric pressure changes in the environment and therefore can run for years without any human intervention.